muhammadayan1208/freeCodeCamp-JavaScript-Algorithms-and-Data-Structures./Assignment-6/README.md

-- Project-6 Of Learning JavaScript localStorage from freeCodeCamp (FCC) By Building a Todo App.
+- Project-6 Of Learning JavaScript localStorage from freeCodeCamp (FCC) Project Of Building a Todo App.
 This is a very good practice to learn new things about JavaScript.
 It helps to improve JavaScript skills and to learn more new concepts about the language.